minio/docs/source/reference/minio-mc/mc-share-upload.rst

    .. tab-item:: Upload Single Object

-      Use :mc-cmd:`mc share upload` to generate a URL that supports ``POST`` requests for uploading a file to a specific object location on a MinIO deployment:
+      Use :mc:`mc share upload` to generate a URL that supports ``POST`` requests for uploading a file to a specific object location on a MinIO deployment: